Deaniebean/DevCareScore/README.md

 # 📊 DevCareScore

 **DevCareScore** is a Node.js script that evaluates the *community support health* of an open source GitHub repository based on real metrics like issue resolution and contributor activity.
+Community Support is something important but somehow also not easy to define measure.
+This script attempts to capture some measureable aspects of community support by focusing on the questions.:
+- if a user encounters a problem today, how quickly can they expect a response, how likely is it that their issue will be resolved?
+- How large is the community?

+The script is based solely on the GitHub repositories of the projects/libraries.
+Keep in mind that there may be other, more active support channels, so take these metrics with a grain of salt.

+This might also be interesting for repository owners — feel free to test your own applications!
+A well-maintained repository with fast response times and high issue resolution rates is generally always a good sign.

 ## 🔍 What It Measures